 Born in East Houston, Ernesto Aguilar’s life was transformed one night as a teenager, when he accidentally discovered public media.
 That brush with visionary culture informed a career in media rooted in creating opportunities for all Americans.

-Whether it is representing a diversity of media outlets or leading content initiatives, Aguilar’s attention is on democracy, inclusion and engagement.
-These endeavors began with journalism in Houston and continue with leadership today at KQED in San Francisco.
+Whether it is representing a diversity of media outlets, or leading content initiatives, or helping organizations think through their diversity, equity and inclusion (DEI) strategies, Aguilar’s attention is on democracy, belonging and engagement.
+These endeavors began with journalism in Houston and continue with leadership today at America's most successful public media organization, KQED in San Francisco.

 A Robert C. Maynard Institute for Journalism Education Fellow (Advanced Leadership), Sulzberger Executive Leadership Fellow and Online News Association Leadership cohort selection, Aguilar holds a degree in journalism, with minors in sociology and Women’s Studies, as well as a Management and Leadership Certification from the University of Houston and a Nonprofit Fund Development Certification from Rice University.